younatics/Objectification/README.md

 See [CHANGELOG](https://github.com/younatics/Objectification/blob/master/CHANGELOG.md) for details

 ## Intoduction
 🔨 Return objects where string is contained in object!
+This library will be useful when you develop search function :)

 ## Requirements